Trade the DAX index

 - The DAX is priced in Euro

-Covering the global markets for Australian traders, AvaTrade gives you accurate daily analysis, powerful trading tools, and access to a personal portfolio manager who can assist you in making informed DAX trading decisions.
+Covering the global markets for Australian traders, AvaTrade Australia gives you accurate daily analysis, powerful trading platforms, and access to a personal portfolio manager who can assist you in making informed DAX trading decisions.

 - AvaTrade is an Australian Securities and Investment Commission (ASIC) regulated firm